bitcodepro/chatlink-client/README.md

  - record voice messages
  - send photos and videos as attachments
  - take photos and videos and send them
- - make calls via WebRTC"
+ - make calls via WebRTC

+ You can see the application images here - https://github.com/bitcodepro/chatlink-client/tree/main/Images